There are three options for designing and customizing a product. Click a product on the left-hand panel and choose one of the options.

 The top section will contain: your contact details and our contact details, Invoice number, date it was issued, our GST number.
 Please make sure that you have filled in all information required by system when setting up your online account as we rely on that to make sure you are billed correctly.

 The middle section will list a description of each item ordered and related charges.
 Each item item listed will have the invoice number from that job followed by the deatails of the item.
 All prices listed exclude GST and are subtotalled with any discounts applied below before the tax is calculated.
 You may see two additional entries in this section – the account management fee and a prompt payment discount.
 All prices quoted assume prompt payment and have a 10% discount automatically applied.
 If you fail to pay the account by the due date, this prompt payment discount and any other discounts will be removed, and full price will be charged being the amount added by the account management fee.
 You will have to pay that on top of the total price listed.
 Additional charge may also be applied for outstanding invoices.
 See our Terms and Conditions page for more information.

 You could instead have an entry marked Prepay.
 Incases where we have to outsource work to a production partner we require prepayment before we can release the job for production.
 The amount charge may be the full amount of the work, or a deposit to cover start up costs.
 If only a deposit is requested then you will be required to pay the remainder in full before you are able to receive the finished order.

-There must be someone at the address to receive the package and sign for it, or the delivery will not be made.
-If you want the courier to leave the package without signing you must include full instruction on where the package is to be left in the Special Instruction section of the order.
-Please be aware that delivery without signing is at your risk, the courier companies take no responablity for the goods after it has been delivered.
+- Business Address: they will drop off and should request someone to sign for the package or the delivery will not be made.
+If you want the courier to leave the package without signing you must include full instruction on where the package is to be left in the Special Instruction section of the checkout screen.

-Once the goods has left our store we no longer have reasonability for the goods as it has been transfered to the couriers.
-Any issues relating to the condition of the goods when delivered or the time taken to deliver are with the couriers.
+Once the package has left our store we no longer have responsiblity for the goods as it has been transfered to the couriers.
+Any issues relating to the condition of the goods when delivered, time taken to deliver, or errors in delivery are with the couriers.
 Please contact them directly in such matters.
 If you do have issues please do contact us and we will help you in this matter the best we can but we have no liablity for that aspect.

 Delivery times are estimates only as we have no control of the process once it has left the store.
 Should weather effect travel, ie storms on the Cook Strait or traffic jams on a motorway, then deliveries will be delayed.
 If you have not received your goods by the estimated date, please check with the courier company to see if there is any transport alerts that are effecting their services.